Vongole al Tegamino at Partenope (Photo by Emily Loving)

 Salaryman is now open in Bishop Arts.
 (Photo by Elliot Munoz)

-Australian pizza concept, 400 Gradi, is now open downtown.
+Australian pizza concept, 400 Gradi, opened in downtown Dallas in 2019.

 Jia Modern Chinese is bringing authentic Chinese food to Preston Center.
 Photo by Jason Janik